 Deferred Financing Costs.
 Deferred financing costs incurred in connection with the issuance of debt are amortized over the life of the related debt using the effective interest rate method for term loans and straight line method for revolving credit facilities.
-Amortization expense for deferred financing costs totaled \$1.0 million, \$0.9 million and \$0.6 million during the years ended December 31, 2015, 2014 and 2013, respectively, and is included in interest expense in the accompanying consolidated statements of operations.
+Amortization expense for deferred financing costs totaled \$1.5 million, \$1.0 million and \$0.9 million during the years ended December 31, 2016, 2015 and 2014, respectively, including the write-off of \$0.5 million of debt issuance costs in connection with an amendment to the Company's amended and restated senior secured revolving credit facility (the "Revolving Credit Facility").
+Such amortization expense is included in interest expense in the consolidated statements of operations.

 Income Taxes.
-Era Group and its majority-owned U.S. subsidiaries files a standalone consolidated U.S. federal tax return.
+Era Group and its majority-owned U.S. subsidiaries file a consolidated U.S. federal tax return.
 Era Group's foreign consolidated subsidiaries each file tax returns in their applicable jurisdictions.
 Deferred income tax assets and liabilities have been provided in recognition of the income tax effect attributable to the book and tax basis differences of assets and liabilities reported in the accompanying consolidated financial statements.
 Deferred tax assets or liabilities are provided using the enacted tax rates expected to apply to taxable income in the periods in which they are expected to be settled or realized.
 Interest and penalties relating to uncertain tax positions are recognized in interest expense and administrative and general expense, respectively, in the accompanying consolidated statements of operations.
 The Company records a valuation allowance to reduce its deferred tax assets if it is more likely than not that some portion or all of the deferred tax assets will not be realized.